AZEngaria/CarND-P5-ObjectDetection/writeup_template.md

 The video pipeline is slighlty differently handled than the test images pipeline.

 Inorder to remove false positives.
 I used an averaging approach in the video pipeline that sums all the heats coming in the past 10 frames and then I apply threshold using the function `apply_threshold`.
 This function blacks out the pixels who have value less than threshold value.
+The result was pretty good.

 ---